fflimaneto/MAX-SC-QBF/README.md

 - Francisco Ferreira Lima Neto
 - Felipe Araújo de Lima

+## How to run the solver
+- python3 solve.py
+- python3 solve.py instance_path

+When an instance path is not passed, all instances within the folder 'data' are solved.

 ## Problem Description

 The MAX-SC-QBF problem involves maximizing an objective function f(x) while optimizing binary variables x, which are determined by selecting subsets that contain these variables.